BAK2K3/WYSPA/README.md

 - `Dev` (Dev Environment)
 - `Nightly-CSS` (Nightly CSS integration environment)

 All development takes place in the `Dev` branch.
-As the project uses a nightly build of a community enhanced Materialize CSS, any nightly releases are integrated into the project via the `Nightly-CSS` branch and tested, before being merged with the `Dev` branch prior to merging with the `Master` branch for deployment.
+As the project uses an alpha build of a community enhanced Materialize CSS, any nightly releases are integrated into the project via the `Nightly-CSS` branch and tested, before being merged with the `Dev` branch prior to merging with the `Master` branch for deployment.

 ## How this project was Deployed